Pavel Alexandrov: Personal life

-Alexander went to Chernihiv, where he participated in the organization of the drama theater.
-"I met L. V. there.
-Sobinov, who was at that time the head of the Department of Arts of the Ukrainian People's Commissariat of Education."

-During this period, Alexandrov visited Denikin prison[4] and was ill with typhus.
+Alexandrov went to Chernihiv, where he participated in the organization of the drama theater: "I met L. V. Sobinov there, who was at that time the head of the Department of Arts of the Ukrainian People's Commissariat of Education."During this period, Alexandrov visited Denikin prison and was ill with typhus.

-In 1921, he married Ekaterina Romanovna Eiges (1890-1958) who was a poet and memoirist, library worker and mathematician.

 In 1955, he signed the "Letter of Three Hundred" with criticism of Lysenkoism.

-Alexandrov made lifelong friends with Andrey Kolmogorov, about whom he said: "In 1979 this friendship [with Kolmogorov] celebrated its fiftieth anniversary and over the whole of this half century there was not only never any breach in it, there was also never any quarrel, in all this time there was never any misunderstanding between us on any question, no matter how important for our lives and our philosophy; even when our opinions on one of these questions differed, we showed complete understanding and sympathy for the views of each other."
-Researchers have since conjectured that the two men were in a secret gay relationship.

 He was buried at the Kavezinsky cemetery of the Pushkinsky district of the Moscow region.

+Private life

+In 1921, he married Ekaterina Romanovna Eiges, who was a poet and memoirist, library worker and mathematician.
+However, they divorced only after a few days, since he was in fact gay, and declared:"Any marriage would have been a mistake for me."He then started a relationship with Pavel Urysohn, with whom he shared a passion for swimming.
+Unfortunately, Urysohn died when they swam together in the Atlantic Ocean, in Batz-sur-Mer, during their vacations in August 1924.

+Later, he got together with Andrey Kolmogorov, and stayed with him for the rest of his life.
+Looking back at their relationship, he stated: "In 1979 this friendship [with Kolmogorov] celebrated its fiftieth anniversary and over the whole of this half century there was not only never any breach in it, there was also never any quarrel, in all this time there was never any misunderstanding between us on any question, no matter how important for our lives and our philosophy; even when our opinions on one of these questions differed, we showed complete understanding and sympathy for the views of each other."

 Scientific activity

 Alexandrov's main works are on topology, set theory, theory of functions of a real variable, geometry, calculus of variations, mathematical logic, and foundations of mathematics.

 He introduced the new concept of compactness (Alexandrov himself called it "Bicompactness", and applied the term compact to only countably compact spaces, as was customary before him).
-Together with P. S. Uryson, Alexandrov showed the full meaning of this concept; in particular, he proved the first general metrization theorem and the famous compactification theorem of any locally compact Hausdorff space by adding a single point.
+Together with P. S. Urysohn, Alexandrov showed the full meaning of this concept; in particular, he proved the first general metrization theorem and the famous compactification theorem of any locally compact Hausdorff space by adding a single point.

 From 1923 P. S. Alexandrov began to study combinatorial topology, and he managed to combine this branch of topology with general topology and significantly advance the resulting theory, which became the basis for modern algebraic topology.
 It was he who introduced one of the basic concepts of algebraic topology — the concept of an exact sequence.
 Alexandrov also introduced the notion of a nerve of a covering, which led him (independently of E. Cech) to the discovery of Alexandrov-Cech Cohomology.